Healthcare in Singapore doesn’t come cheap, especially when you have a chronic illness or a major operation.

 - Chinatown Cheng Hong TCM Clinic

-6. Utilise company benefits to offset cost of dental visits, health screening etc
+6. Utilise company benefits to offset the cost of dental visits, health screening etc

 Not everyone is aware of company benefits which may wholly or partially cover dental visits and health screenings.